 The sculpture "Welcoming Myself" was given to South Hills on May 10, 1989 by the RNR Construction Company, Inc. of State College.

-The three-quarter inch steel figures of negative space are decreasing in size until they reach the school building, where a nine-foot shadow emerges ready to take on the future.
+The resulting installation is comprised of three ¾-inch steel figures of negative space that decrease in size until they reach the school building, where a single nine-foot "shadow" crafted of wire cloth emerges ready to take on the future.

 After 6 weeks of work, the 4-panel mural "South Hills Loves Music" was dedicated on September 4, 2011.
-The artist, now himself a Graphic Arts instructor at South Hills, drew inspiration for the Trompe-l'œil mural from the music performed in the bandshell, the Pennsylvania landscape, the rocks that frame the North Lawn, the clock tower, and a hot air balloon that is frequently seen overhead in State College.
+The artist, who later went on to spend five years at South Hills as a GA Instructor, drew inspiration for the Trompe-l'œil mural from the music performed in the bandshell, the Pennsylvania landscape, the rocks that frame the North Lawn, the school's clock tower, and a hot air balloon that is frequently seen overhead in State College.